 Bedtime routines can help your toddler to know when it is time to sleep, and help prepare his body for bed.
 Having a solid bedtime routine can also help your toddler to sleep better, longer, and with fewer middle of the night wake ups.

-6. Help toddlers sleep better
+6. Routines help toddlers sleep better

 Again, regular routines can benefit toddlers by preparing them for naps and bedtime.
 In addition to providing them with sleep queues, routines that provide periods of active play can also help your toddler to sleep better.